s2ward/469/README.md

 > It was me who assisted the great calculator to assemble the bonelords language.

-Notice, '*the* great calculator' is a being rather than machine.
+Notice, '*the* great calculator' is a being rather than machine. (a wrinkled bonelord?)
 The person writing that book is thought to be the mad mage, who teaches us mathmagics, who created the paradox tower which has a direct teleport to Hellgate.